Alianess/PACGNet/README.md

 ### 🎯 Multimodal Detection Results
-Visualization of predictions on the DroneVehicle dataset (Red boxes: Model predictions; Green boxes: Ground truth):
+Visualization of predictions on the DroneVehicle dataset:
 ![Multimodal Detection Results](img/detect.png)
-*Figure 2: Comparison of RGB-Infrared multimodal fusion detection under different lighting scenarios.
-PACGNet outperforms baseline models in detecting small objects and complex backgrounds.*
+*Figure 2: Qualitative comparison on the VEDAI dataset.
+Our PACGNet demonstrates comprehensive improvements over the baseline.
+It not only reduces false negatives and suppresses false positives/classification errors, but also provides more precise localization for correctly identified targets.*

 ### 🔥 Feature Heatmap Analysis
 Feature response distribution of key model layers (Highlighted areas indicate target regions of interest):
 <img src="img/heatmap.png" width="600" alt="Feature Heatmap">
-*Figure 3: Response heatmap after cross-modal feature fusion.
-PACGNet focuses more accurately on vehicle targets, with significantly reduced responses to background interference.*
+*Figure 3: Visualization comparing feature activations: Original images, Baseline heatmaps, and PACGNet heatmaps.
+PACGNet demonstrates enhanced focus encompassing the entire vehicle relative to the Baseline.*

 ## 📚 Citation